CYLaiMDPhD/Credit_Risk_Analysis/README.md

 Based on the data above, we can draw the following general observations:
-- All methods predicted low risk loans with high accuracy and precision, which is unsurprising given the highly imbalanced data set.
+- All methods predicted low risk loans with high accuracy and precision, which is unsurprising given the highly imbalanced data set (Figures 1-6).
 - Overall, all methods yielded very low precision scores for predicting high risk loans, which is again unsurprising given the imbalanced nature of the data set.
-But ensemble methods performed better.
-- With this data set, resampling by Cluster Centroid Undersampling yielded the best recall score among the resampling methods used.
+- Among the resampling methods, Cluster Centroid Undersampling yielded the best recall score, but the lowest accuracy score (Table 1).
+- Both ensemble methods (Random Forest Classifier and Easy Ensemble Classifier) gave better accuracy, precision, and recall scores than the resampling methods.
-- The Easy Ensemble algorithm in the SciKit Learn module yielded the best accuracy, precision, and recall scores compared to all other methods used.
+- The Easy Ensemble algorithm in the SciKit Learn module yielded the best accuracy, precision, and recall scores compared to all other methods used (Table 1).